skilld-labs/go-odoo/README.md

 Core models are `ir_model.go` and `ir_model_fields.go` since there are used to generate models.

-It is **highly recommanded** to not remove them, since you would not be able to generate models again.
+It is **highly recommended** to not remove them, since you would not be able to generate models again.

 ### Enjoy coding!